Addi3/Addie-s-TARDIS-Reimagined-Datapack-1.21/README.md

 -add quests > recived by phone calls on the door phone (NOT A PROMIS THAT THEY CAN HAPPEN)

+-add functionality to EOH (save each state as a strucute, use /place template at an armorstand to open/close)

 ------
 # ADDED
 * POWER LEVER